 The process of mapping the geometry of spacetime is a kind of computation, in which distances are gauged by transmitting and processing information.
-One way to do this is to fill a region of space with a swarm of Global Positioning System satellites, each containing a clock and a radio transmitter [see box on next page].
+One way to do this is to fill a region of space with a swarm of Global Positioning System satellites, each containing a clock and a radio transmitter.
 To measure a distance, a satellite sends a signal and times how long it takes to arrive.
 The precision of the measurement depends on how fast the clocks tick.
 Ticking is a computational operation, so its maximum rate is given by the Margolus-Levitin theorem: the time between ticks is inversely proportional to the energy.

 The energy, in turn, is also limited.
 If you give the satellites too much energy or pack them too closely together, they will form a black hole and will no longer be able to participate in mapping.
 (The hole will still emit Hawking radiation, but that radiation has a wavelength the size of the hole itself and so is not useful for mapping features on a finer scale.)
 The maximum total energy of the constellation of satellites is proportional to the radius of the region being mapped.